runthings-dev/runthings-category-children-coupons/readme.txt

 = How It Works =

-When you select a category in the "Allowed categories (incl. children)" field, the plugin automatically includes all subcategories during validation.
+When you select a category in the "Product categories (incl. children)" field, the plugin automatically includes all subcategories during validation.
 If your category structure changes over time, the coupon restrictions update automatically.

 == Installation ==